 STP programmes in Tipperary are delivered to people with disabilities who may require more intensive support.
 The features of this specialist vocational training include: longer duration; adapted equipment; transport arrangements; enhanced programme content.
 Examples include ICT and vocational multi-skills.
 Our courses are delivered all year round and lead to QQI accreditation..
 There are two specialist Training Providers in Clonmel: National Learning Network and Cluain Training.

-Please click here to get directions to our Training Service offices at Western Road, Clonmel.
+Please click here to get directions to our new Training Service offices in Archerstown Business Park, Thurles, Co.
+Tipperary , E41 YH58.

-Please email details of your query to email@example.com and a member of our team will respond.
+Please email details of your training services query to firstname.lastname@example.org and a member of our team will respond.